 If you are ready to buy a policy from one of the best whole life insurance companies, we can help.
-We can get whole life insurance rate comparison by shopping different top-rated insurance companies to help you make an informed buying decision.
+We can get a cheap whole life insurance rate comparison by shopping different top-rated insurance companies to help you make an informed buying decision.

 You can get the information you need by answering the instant final expense quotes form on the left side of your screen.
 You can call us at (888) 862-9456 if you have any questions regarding whole life insurance.

-Just about everyone is eligible for immediate coverage and better pricing allowed by these heavily advertised policies that cost an arm and leg.
+Everyone is eligible for immediate coverage and better pricing allowed by these heavily advertised policies that cost an arm and leg.

-To make a long story short, it is better to shop for burial policies with a specialist in burial insurance, like FuneralFunds.com, than to sign up with a company that spends ba-zillions of dollars each month advertising on television and in magazines.
+To make a long story short, it is better to shop for burial policies with a specialist in burial insurance, like FuneralFunds.com, than to sign up with a company that spends millions of dollars each month advertising on television and in magazines.

 Increasing Price Policies

 Those TV and magazine final expense policies may increase in price every five years or have a two-year waiting period before your benefits kick in!
-What in tarnation!?!

-These tricky television magazine snake oil salesmen lure you in with an attractive rate, only to have the cost of your insurance increase every five years until you cannot afford the premiums, then you must cancel your policy.
+These tricky television magazine salesmen lure you in with an attractive rate, only to have the cost of your insurance increase every five years until you cannot afford the premiums, then you must cancel your policy.